-There's a good amount of eye-rollingly naive stuff in here as well.
+There's a good amount of silly stuff in here as well.
 Some of the comments on blacks, women, and gays are so silly and wrong.
 Granted, it's a book from the 1950s, and the other ideas are explanative enough to redeem the book without endorsing the wrong-headed ideas.

-Specifically, on those wrong-headed ideas, take for example gays.
+Specifically, on those wrong-headed ideas, take for example gay people.
 C.S.
 Lewis seems convinced that Christ and our conscience are constantly reminding gay people that their preferences are perverse, and women that they should be dependent, and blacks that they are inherently inferior.
 And subsequently, he's reminding them to not to stray.
 And maybe back in the day that was more true (that the internal reminder was there, not that these claims were actually true), a consequence of the guilt and social pressure and communal definition of these roles' place in the world.
-But in 2019, when so many gay people can and do live guiltless, diverse lives; and so many women are successfully independent, without sacrificing any of their loveliness; and so many blacks (not to mention biology itself) have demonstrated a particular amount of melanin's lack of influence on a person's humanity and right to be treated accordingly.
+But in 2019, when so many gay people can and do live guiltless, diverse lives; and so many women are successfully independent, without sacrificing any of their loveliness; and so many blacks (not to mention biology itself) have demonstrated melanin's lack of influence on a person's humanity and intelligence and their right to be treated accordingly...
 These aren't propagandized claims that I think I believe in, but that my heart (and Christ?) tell me are actually wrong.
 These are truths I'd have to do work in order to disprove to myself.
 There's just too much evidence for these people's authentic claim at love in their own way, capacity regardless of gender, humanity regardless of race.
-It's ironic that Lewis, creator of so many fantastic worlds, lacks imagination in these cases -- but then again, it was a different time.
+It's ironic that Lewis, creator of so many fantastic worlds, lacks imagination in these cases — but it was a different time.
 Oppress a people for long enough and they will look like the dumb caricature in your head.

 Then again, couldn't we, the contemporary world, take Lewis's own argument of Christ showing us what's right whether we know him or not, and use that argument to transitively justify our own intuitive and learned knowledge, the understanding that gays and blacks and women deserve to be respected and empowered and loved justified by saying that the knowing itself is the result of Christ's guiding hand?
 It seems you could, except when you then try to incorporate the scripture's specificity into the thing, you loose that dynamism.